Selecting Bathroom Fixtures Sink, Lavatory & Basin

 The set-on basin (also called a tabletop or top-mount sink) is both the oldest and newest version of the countertop-mounted sink.

-The most common of these is the vessel sink, designed to look like a bowl sitting on a tabletop.
-It emulates the pitcher and bowl combination from pre-running-water days in which the morning ablations of the well-to-do were performed from a pitcher of warm water emptied into a bowl on top of the bedroom dresser.
-Drill a hole in the bottom of the bowl, attach it to plumbing, and the vessel sink is born.
-Originally round and shaped like the bowl, set-on sinks are now just about any shape.
+It emulates the pitcher and bowl combination from pre-running-water days, in which the morning ablutions of the well-to-do were performed from a pitcher of warm water emptied into a bowl on top of the bedroom dresser.

 The sinks are not expensive, generally at about the same price level as traditional drop-in sinks.
 They are very easy to install.
 No countertop cut-out is needed, just a hole drilled for the drain.
 They can be replaced easily.
 Just disconnect the drain, remove it, and install the new sink.

-They are easier to damage, however, since the whole sink is exposed while other configurations are set into or mounted under the countertop where the bulk of the sink is protected.
-They also require special faucets.
-The faucets, however, or widely available and not expensive.
+They are easier to damage, however, since the whole sink is exposed, while other configurations are set into or mounted under the countertop, where the bulk of the sink is out of harm's way.

-Vessel sinks are useful in small baths where their minimal size can make the room appear larger, and for mounting a sink under a low window, there is nothing more useful.
-See Redefining the Arts & Crafts Bath for a good example of using vessel sinks to fit under a inconveniently-located window.
+Vessel sinks are useful in small baths where their minimal size can make the room appear larger, and, for mounting a sink under a low window, there is nothing more useful.

 Pedestal Sinks

 The height of the sink is determined by the height of the pedestal.
-The sinks are typically the traditional 32" above the floor but an increasing number of manufacturers are beginning to recognize that Americans have gotten taller over the decades, and are making 34" and 36" models.
+The sinks are typically the traditional 32" above the floor, but an increasing number of manufacturers are beginning to recognize that Americans have gotten taller over the decades, and are making 34" and 36" models.

 Wall-Mounted Sinks

-As the name suggests, these sinks are mounted to strong brackets on the wall.
-They have no base support at all.
 Plumbing is usually exposed, so it has to be neatly done.
 However, some wall-mounted sinks include a pipe shield that conceals the plumbing.

 These are the traditional sinks for some period baths.
 And, if you need to minimize the size of fixtures in a small bath, wall-mount sinks are worth a good look.
 In glass versions, they almost disappear.
-The most common bathroom sink material is glazed vitreous china.
-It is tough, durable, long-lasting, sanitary, and needs only the most basic of care.

-Sink Materials
+Bathroom Sink Materials

-The only requirements are that the material be somewhat resistant to physical damage and very resistant to corrosion.
-Some materials are definitely upscale, and sinks made from them are very pricey.
+Some materials are upscale, and sinks made from them are very pricey.
 But most materials are intended to compete with the standard vitreous china sink in price, so most are well within reach, even if the reach is sometimes a bit of a stretch.

 Here are some of the common and uncommon bath sink materials: